-(SOUND) Hi, I'm Chris Converse, and in this course we're going to create a responsive HTML email design, featuring a rather complex layout that will adapt to varying screen sizes.
-Now, considering that older email clients require us to use table based layouts, I'll show you strategies for making a table based layout that's responsive.
-And this technique, we'll render acceptably in over 30 of today's most popular web based and native application based e-mail clients.
-And another feature of the design that we are going to build is its ability to gracefully degrade in older e-mail clients.
+- [Voiceover] Hi, I'm Chris Converse, and in this course we're gonna create a responsive HTML e-mail design, featuring a rather complex layout that will adapt to varying screen sizes.
+Now, considering that older e-mail clients require us to use table-based layouts, I'll show you strategies for making a table-based layout that's responsive.
+And this technique will render acceptably in over 30 of today's most popular web-based and native-application-based e-mail clients.
+And another feature of the design that we're gonna build is its ability to gracefully degrade in older e-mail clients.
 We'll design this with background graphics, rounded corners, and shadows but we'll apply these in such a way that they don't sacrifice the design's integrity if they're not supported in certain e-mail clients.

 So, I hope this course sounds interesting to you, and if so, let's get started.

 Q: What are the sizes of the images used in this course?

 Q: This course was updated on 11/26/2013.
 What changed?

 A: We added two new movies to Chapter 5, "Adding HTML5 video into HTML email" and "Encoding and embedding base64 images."